 If you know the subset you’re interested in, you might still be able to narrow it down to, say, STEM-focused schools.
 Or, if you say it’s going to be something in the humanities, you could probably go to a small liberal arts college that offers humanities majors.

-The last one I want to mention is the hardest one to figure out, and that is the culture or vibe of a school.
 This is easily overlooked because families are looking at cost, location and majors, but it’s got to be the right fit.

 If you’re a student who is, let’s say, very politically active and politically progressive and you end up in a school where students are very apolitical or maybe very conservative, you’re going to be very uncomfortable.

-You want to be somewhere where you can make friends who you can connect with.
+You want to be somewhere where you can make friends you can connect with.
 So, you’ve got to find that right fit in terms of the culture.
 That is much trickier, but it’s just as important as the other factors.